sfmskywalker/Orchard-Off-The-Grid/Layouts/05 - Chapter 4 - Layout Templates.md

 > Don't confuse the *Template* content type with the *Layout* content type.
 Although both represent a template, they are different kinds of templates: The *Template* type represents a shape template, whereas the *Layout* content type represents a layout template.

-### Sealed elements and Placeholder Containers ###
+### Sealed elements and Placeholder Containers
 When creating Layout templates, you are not limited to just creating grids as we have just seen.
 However, as soon as you add an element to a container on a layout template, its child layouts (the layouts that use that template) can no longer add more elements to that container, because it will have been *sealed*.

 > Sealed elements are elements part of a layout template and can therefore not be edited in child layouts.

-If you did want child layouts be able to add additional elements to a sealed container, al you have to do is add a nested child container element to the container in the Layout content item.
+If you did want child layouts be able to add additional elements to a sealed container, all you have to do is add a nested child container element to the container in the Layout content item.

 For example, in our footer demo, we added a Shape element to the footer column in the layout template (*Master Layout*).
 If we go to Page 1 or Page 2's edit screen, we'll find that we can no longer add elements to that footer column, since, as we just learned, that column has been sealed.
 To change this, go back to the *Master Layout* and add the Canvas element above the Shape element.
 This will enable us to still add content in the footer column above the sealed Shape element.